Foot & Toe Osteoarthritis Treatment Using LLLT/PBMT

 View the full treatment protocol and expected outcomes here.

-If you are struggling with persistent foot or toe pain from osteoarthritis, we invite you to contact our experienced team at Laser Pain Therapy.
-Our LLLT treatment offers a safe, effective, and lasting solution to restore your comfort, mobility, and quality of life.
+If you are struggling with persistent foot or toe pain from osteoarthritis, we invite you to contact our team at Laser Pain Therapy to discuss the suitability of LLLT for your presentation.
+Treatment suitability and outcomes vary, and assessment is required before recommendations can be made.

 📍 Located in Melbourne